TexZK/bytesparse/README.rst

 If in doubt about using the Cython implementation, just stick with the Python one, which is much easier to integrate and debug.

-More details can be found within :mod:`bytesparse._c`.
+More details can be found within ``bytesparse._c``.

 Background
 ==========

-This library started as a spin-off of :mod:`hexrec.blocks.Memory`.
+This library started as a spin-off of ``hexrec.blocks.Memory``.
 That is based on a simple Python implementation using immutable objects (i.e.
-:class:`tuple` and :class:`bytes`).
+``tuple`` and ``bytes``).
 While good enough to handle common hexadecimal files, it is totally unsuited for dynamic/interactive environments, such as emulators, IDEs, data editors, and so on.
-Instead, :mod:`bytesparse` should be more flexible and faster, hopefully suitable for generic usage.
+Instead, ``bytesparse`` should be more flexible and faster, hopefully suitable for generic usage.

 While developing the Python implementation, why not also jump on the Cython